fancompute/angler/README.md

 	return I_P
 ```

-Note: `rainbowfish` assumes you are trying to maximize `J`, so define your objective function accordingly.
+Note: `angler` assumes you are trying to maximize `J`, so define your objective function accordingly.

 Note: Please make sure you use `autograd.numpy` to define operations in your objective function.